KenKundert/avendesora/doc/configuring.rst

     selection and 'l' to make the selection or 'h' to cancel.
 Alternately you can use the arrow keys and Enter and Esc to navigate, select, and cancel.

     *dmenu* is an external utility, and must be installed.
-With *demenu* you type the first few letters of your selection to highlight it, then type 'Enter' to select or 'Esc' to cancel.
+With *dmenu* you type the first few letters of your selection to highlight it, then type 'Enter' to select or 'Esc' to cancel.

 .. index::